ANCONA DUCKS:

 They love having a pond but if you don't have one you can use a kiddie pool

-that has a ramp in and out of the pool.
-In the winter we have to put the pool
+or other container that has a ramp in and out of the pool.
+In the winter empty

 The photo to the left is 2 hens.
 One is black and white.
-The other is brown
+The brown one is a

 |